TemitopeOladokun/Bike-sharing-prediction/README.md

 # Bike-sharing-prediction
-This repository is the first Nanodegree project
+This repository is the first Nanodegree project.